-It may even be normal to briefly feel the effects before an exam or job interview, but we are seeing an alarming number of patients that are stuck in this stress response constantly.
+Acute stress is common leading up to an exam or job interview, but we are seeing a growing number of patients that are stuck in the stress response constantly.

 Although we think of ‘stress’ as emotional or mental stress, it is actually a physical pathway in the body in which the adrenal glands increase output of adrenaline, noradrenaline and cortisol.